-A preposition is a word that is placed before a noun or noun equivalent to show its relation to some other word in the sentence.
+A preposition is a word placed before a noun or noun equivalent to show its relationship to another word in the sentence.

-Some present or past participles such as considering, concerning, regarding, pending, notwithstanding, etc. are used as prepositions known as Participle Prepositions.
+Some present or past participles such as considering, concerning, regarding, pending, notwithstanding, etc. are used as prepositions.
+These words are known as Participle Prepositions.

 Examples of Participle Prepositions

-- Do you know anything regarding his landed property?
+• Do you know anything regarding his business venture?

 Miscellaneous Examples of Participle Prepositions

-- Barring (excepting, apart from that): Barring accidents, the train will arrive on time.
+• Barring (excepting, apart from that): Barring any unforeseen circumstances, the plane will take off on time.

-- Considering (taking into account): Considering the quality of the saree, its price is not too high.
+• Considering (taking into account): Considering the features of the car, its price is reasonable.

-- Respecting (in respect of): Respecting your plan we have to say that it would be extremely expensive to implement it.
+• Respecting (in respect of): Respecting your proposal, we have to say that it lacks feasibility.

 You Asked, We Listened – List of All Grammar Topics Updated 😍😍